Get Started

 Test parameter handling systematically.
 Pick five representative page types and manually append common query strings: UTM codes, session IDs, sort filters, pagination markers.
 Check that each renders the correct canonical and that internal links preserve or strip parameters as your rules dictate.
 Document cases where the canonical disappears, duplicates, or points to an unexpected variant.

 Audit tag and header alignment by comparing the link rel=canonical HTML tag against the Link HTTP header using curl or browser dev tools.
 Conflicting signals confuse crawlers.
-Similarly, check hreflang clusters—if a page declares a canonical outside its own language set, you’ve introduced a logical loop.
+Similarly, check hreflang clusters, Google’s hreflang documentation requires each version of a page to reference itself and every alternate; if your canonical points outside that hreflang set, you’ve introduced a logical loop.

 Use Google Search Console’s Coverage and Page Indexing reports to identify URLs marked as duplicates or excluded due to canonical declarations.
 Filter by page type and compare indexed counts against your expected totals.
 Large discrepancies surface where your canonical strategy isn’t working as designed.
 For deeper analysis, export GSC data and join it with your CMS database to map which URL patterns are systematically excluded or ignored.